polozkovdmitry/swon/README.md

 ## results
 * see files ``script.tex`` and ``code.ipynb`` for the script of a video and the code for a 1-minute segment (the segment is [here](https://drive.google.com/file/d/1o0Q9PkbwkXaGB7GKF_-5It5MkZSC5Cvi/view?usp=sharing) )
 * animating turned out to be pretty tidious and time consuming
-* it's worthy of mention that Chat-GPT knows Mamin CE (community edition) pretty well
+* it's worthy to mention that Chat-GPT knows Mamin CE (community edition) pretty well